The Usos: SmackDown Tag Team Champions (2016–2019)

-The Bloodline (2020–present)
+The Bloodline (2020–2023)

-On the January 3, 2020 episode of SmackDown, The Usos returned once again as part of the SmackDown brand, aiding Roman Reigns from an attack by King Corbin and Dolph Ziggler.
+On the January 3, 2020 episode of SmackDown, The Usos made a surprise return once again as part of the SmackDown brand, aiding Roman Reigns from an attack by King Corbin and Dolph Ziggler.
 The Usos then challenged for the SmackDown Tag Team Championship at Elimination Chamber and WrestleMania 36, where they were unsuccessful again.
 During the match at WrestleMania, Jimmy suffered a legitimate knee injury, putting him out of in-ring action indefinitely.

-On the September 4 episode of SmackDown, after Big E was attacked and injured in storyline, Jey took Big E's place in a fatal-four-way match against Matt Riddle, King Corbin, and Sheamus where the winner would earn a Universal Championship match at Clash of Champions against Roman Reigns, who turned heel recently.
+On the September 4 episode of SmackDown, after Big E was attacked and injured in a storyline, Jey took Big E's place in a fatal 4-way match against Matt Riddle, King Corbin, and Sheamus where the winner would earn a Universal Championship match at Clash of Champions against Roman Reigns, who turned heel recently.
 Jey won by pinning Riddle to earn the first singles championship opportunity of his career.
 He was defeated at Clash of Champions when Jimmy appeared and threw in a towel on Jey's behalf.
-Jey then a received a rematch at Hell in a Cell in an "I Quit" Hell in a Cell match but lost again.
+Jey then received a rematch at Hell in a Cell in an "I Quit" Hell in a Cell match but lost again.
 After Hell in a Cell, Jey aligned with Roman Reigns, thus turning heel in the process.
 On the April 9, 2021, special WrestleMania edition of SmackDown, Jey won the Andre the Giant Memorial Battle Royal.
 This marked Jey's first major singles accolade in WWE.

-After Jimmy returned from injury on the May 7 episode of SmackDown, there was initial strife between The Usos and Reigns before they all reconciled and formed a faction.
+After Jimmy returned from injury on the May 7 episode of SmackDown, there was an initial strife between The Usos and Reigns before they all reconciled and formed a faction, with Jimmy turning heel in the process.
 During the Money in the Bank Kickoff pre-show on July 18, The Usos were successful in capturing their fifth SmackDown Tag Team Championship from The Mysterios (Rey and Dominik).
 At SummerSlam, The Usos would defeat The Mysterios in a rematch to retain the titles.